bharris12/multiscale_brain/README.md

 ### Environment
 All of the analysis was done in either python3 or R. An overview of the python3 environment is in `python_requirements.txt`.
 In the repository  `r_session_info.yaml` describes the R environment.

-Unless otherwise stated, scripts are run on the command line and include command line arguments to change parameters.
+Unless otherwise stated, scripts are run on the command line and include mandatory command line arguments.

 ## Data
 Data to recapitulate these results can be aquired from [The NEMO archive](https://assets.nemoarchive.org/dat-ch1nqb7)